 Street is spelled out in one and abbreviated in another, this is bad.
 Also, Oregon is spelled out in one and abbreviated in the other.
 Choose one way to display your address and stick with that everywhere online.

 This one is a bit harder to get inconsistent than the others.
 It’s not impossible, though.
 Just make sure you’re using the same phone number because whether you type it with parenthesis or not doesn’t really matter.
-In fact, some website won’t allow you to type parenthesis in and that’s OK.
+In fact, some websites won’t allow you to type parenthesis in and that’s OK.

 Just make sure you use the same phone number across all profiles and on your website.
 Also, be sure to use your full phone number with area code and all.